Vutov/lnd/docs/INSTALL.md

 `faucet.lightning.community`.

-To run lnd in neutrino mode, run `lnd` with the following arguments, (swapping in `--bitcoin.simnet` if needed), and also your own `btcd` node if available:
+To run lnd in neutrino mode, run `lnd` with the following arguments, (swapping in `--bitcoin.simnet` if needed), and also your own `btgd` node if available:
 ```
 lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --bitcoin.node=neutrino --neutrino.connect=faucet.lightning.community
 ```

-## Using bitcoind or litecoind
+## Using bgoldd or litecoind

-The configuration for bitcoind and litecoind are nearly identical, the following steps can be mirrored with loss of generality to enable a litecoind backend.
-Setup will be described in regards to `bitcoind`, but note that `lnd` uses a distinct `litecoin.node=litecoind` argument and analogous subconfigurations prefixed by `litecoind`.
+The configuration for bgoldd and litecoind are nearly identical, the following steps can be mirrored with loss of generality to enable a litecoind backend.
+Setup will be described in regards to `bgoldd`, but note that `lnd` uses a distinct `litecoin.node=litecoind` argument and analogous subconfigurations prefixed by `litecoind`.
 Note that adding `--txindex` is optional, as it will take longer to sync the node, but then `lnd` will generally operate faster as it can hit the index directly, rather than scanning blocks or BIP 158 filters for relevant items.

-To configure your bitcoind backend for use with lnd, first complete and verify the following:
+To configure your bgoldd backend for use with lnd, first complete and verify the following:

 - Since `lnd` uses [ZeroMQ](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md) to
-  interface with `bitcoind`, *your `bitcoind` installation must be compiled with ZMQ*.
-Note that if you installed `bitcoind` from source and ZMQ was not present, then ZMQ support will be disabled, and `lnd` will quit on a `connection refused` error.
+  interface with `bgoldd`, *your `bgoldd` installation must be compiled with ZMQ*.
+Note that if you installed `bgoldd` from source and ZMQ was not present, then ZMQ support will be disabled, and `lnd` will quit on a `connection refused` error.
-  If you installed `bitcoind` via Homebrew in the past ZMQ may not be included ([this has now been fixed](https://github.com/Homebrew/homebrew-core/pull/23088) in the latest Homebrew recipe for bitcoin)
+  If you installed `bgoldd` via Homebrew in the past ZMQ may not be included ([this has now been fixed](https://github.com/Homebrew/homebrew-core/pull/23088) in the latest Homebrew recipe for bitcoin)
-- Configure the `bitcoind` instance for ZMQ with `--zmqpubrawblock` and `--zmqpubrawtx`.
+- Configure the `bgoldd` instance for ZMQ with `--zmqpubrawblock` and `--zmqpubrawtx`.
 These options must each use their own unique address in order to provide a reliable delivery of notifications (e.g.
   `--zmqpubrawblock=tcp://127.0.0.1:28332` and
   `--zmqpubrawtx=tcp://127.0.0.1:28333`).
-- Start `bitcoind` running against testnet, and let it complete a full sync with the testnet chain (alternatively, use `--bitcoind.regtest` instead).
+- Start `bgoldd` running against testnet, and let it complete a full sync with the testnet chain (alternatively, use `--bgoldd.regtest` instead).

 Here's a sample `bitcoin.conf` for use with lnd:
 ```